S. 2975: PIPELINE Safety Act of 2025

 What happens to PHMSA's foreign-linked drones under S. 2975?

-PHMSA could not use, buy, or contract for covered drones tied to China, Russia, Iran, North Korea, Venezuela, or Cuba.
-Existing covered systems would have 1 year to be replaced.
+PHMSA could not operate, buy, or contract for covered drones tied to China, Russia, Iran, North Korea, Venezuela, or Cuba.
+Any already in use would have to be replaced within 1 year with a US- or allied-made system.

 Based on S. 2975 bill text